anasrar/gah/README.md

 ## Database File

-At the moment you can not copy `.gahdb` file from linux to windows and vice versa
+You can not copy `.gahdb` file from linux to windows and vice versa, just make sure that when compiling using Windows that using Clang not MSVC, otherwise the `.gahdb` is not transferable.

 ### Linux